Kitware/tonic-site-generator/docs/api/TonicSiteGenerator.md

              website news.
 Jekyll expect to find within that directory a set of file with the following pattern: "YYYY-MM-DD-your-title-goes-here.md"

-- **theme** : The name of the website's theme that you want to use.
+- **theme** : Name of the website theme that you want to use.
 Currently we only have **tonic**.

-- **icon** : The file path to an image that should be use as the project icon.
+- **icon** : File path to an image that should be use as the project icon.

 - **gitdir** : OPTIONAL configuration that is useful when the **output** directory is meant to be a Git submodule.
 This property will be used to generate